markfaust123/Reports-Frontend/README.md

 - Report submission and deletion

-NOTE: This template has all concepts covered up to Task 5!
+NOTE: This template has all concepts covered up to, not including, Task 6!

 ## Running Locally